robehickman/BVersion/README.md

 ## Conflict resolution

 When the same file in two working copies is changed simultaneously, or a change and deletion happen simultaneously to the same file the system detects this as a conflict.
-As shttpfs was designed to manage images and other binary files and automatic merging of these is usually impossible, conflict resolution is done on a whole file basis.
+As BVersion was designed to manage images and other binary files and automatic merging of these is usually impossible, conflict resolution is done on a whole file basis.

 When a conflict is detected, you will be notified of this.
 If the conflict involves a file changed on the server you will be given the opportunity to download the changed files to compare them with the files in the working copy.
-Weather or not you opt to do so a conflict resolution file will be written to the .shttpfs directory.
+Weather or not you opt to do so a conflict resolution file will be written to the .bvn directory.
 To resolve a conflict you specify weather to resolve to the servers version of the file or the one in your working copy by deleting the opposite one from the list.
-Once you have done so for all items, thus all of the lists contain only one item, re-run the shttpfs client and the conflict will be resolved as described in the file.
+Once you have done so for all items, thus all of the lists contain only one item, re-run BVersion update, and the conflict will be resolved as described in the file.